 The Kellogg Mansion last sold in 2003 and is about to be sold again.
 After sitting on the market for 7 years, the property recently sold for $4 million.
 The new buyer’s plans include demolition of the mansion and a redesign of the property to fit the family’s new home design.
 The city has been in contact with the current buyer and has given the Historical Committee time to raise funds to move a portion of the mansion known as the Cabana guesthouse to a new location.
 The committee must find a location and raise enough to move the building and then renovate.
 Before the mansion is dismantled, the buyer has agreed to hold a salvage auction and the Dunedin History Museum will receive some of the funds to help save the Cabana.
 Once the guesthouse is relocated, it will be brought back to its 1940s style and design when Kellogg owned the building.
 One of the rooms in the Cabana will be dedicated to telling the story of the entire Kellogg mansion through artifacts, photos, exhibit panels, and a special computerized graphic virtual tour of the entire mansion.
 The new owner is demolishing the house due to black mold, asbestos, and structural issues that would cost several million dollars to remediate.
-The demolition of the Kellogg Mansion, it has now been demolished.
+Despite efforts to save the Kellogg Mansion, it has now been demolished.
 After standing for nearly 100 years, it only took days for bulldozers to reduce it to rubble.
 The Kellogg Mansion will live on in a virtual reality walking tour available at the Dunedin Public Library.

 Thank you for reading.
 I appreciate the support.
 Please share the blog with your friends.

 You can find me on Facebook, Instagram, Twitter, and TikTok.
 For more amazing abandoned places, check out my books that are available on Amazon.